 Stalks of this plant are served along with alcoholic drinks as it cures hangovers.
 It can be chewed on along with a dip or even by itself; it takes a little while to get used to the aromatic taste.

-A cup of celery juice to which a teaspoon of honey is added is very beneficial as a bedtime drink as it helps in sound sleep and can take the place of a tranquilizer.
+To a cup of celery juice add a teaspoon of honey and can be taken as a bedtime drink, as it helps in sound sleep and can take the place of a tranquilizer.
 It has a calming effect and the high amount of magnesium helps insomniacs get a restful slumber.

 This drink helps to curb the appetite, thus aiding in weight loss.
-The plant is very low in calories, 14 – 20 calories in 100 grams.
+The plant is extremely low in calories, 14 – 20 calories in 100 grams.
 It also helps to burn calories.

 The phthalides in celery bring down high blood pressure.

 Celery has high amounts of sodium and potassium, which makes this plant a natural diuretic.
 The sodium in celery is soluble and organic and is essential for the body.
 It prevents dehydration and keeps salt levels in balance.

 Celery helps in removing kidney and gall bladder stones.